confidence-engine/Confidence-Engine/README.md

 - **Hybrid intelligence:** Combining quantitative “oracle” data and qualitative “psychologist” narrative to find true market inefficiencies.
 - **Divergence over sentiment:** Unlike traditional news sentiment bots, we trade the **gap** between narrative and price, where predictable emotional mistakes happen.
 - **Adaptive and auditable:** Confidence shaping, source weighting, catalyst tagging, and full payload provenance ensure discipline and continuous improvement.
+- **Generalizes beyond crypto:** While BTC/ETH are emphasized today, the approach extends to equities, ETFs, FX, rates, and other markets; Polymarket is optional, not required.

 ## How We Work